soniabrami/toddmotto.github.io/_posts/2016-01-04-react-create-class-versus-component.md

 ##### React.createClass

-Here we have a `const` with a React class bound, with the important `render` function following on to complete a typical base component definition.
+Here we have a `const` with a React class assigned, with the important `render` function following on to complete a typical base component definition.

 {% highlight javascript %}
 import React from 'react';